-In the study, respondents expressed mixed reactions on whether the company uses social media to advertise its products (mean=4.41) and standard deviation of 0.610 and whether it uses website to advertise for its products (mean=4.00) and standard deviation of 0.716.
-Therefore this implies that social media and use of websites to fully advertise the company's products has not been fully embraced and therefore is not fully used by the organization and this influences the sustainability of the organization.
+In the study, respondents expressed mixed reactions on whether "the company uses social media to advertise its products" with mean of 3.132 and standard deviation of 0.872 and whether "the uses website to advertise for its products" with a mean of 3.01 and standard deviation of 0.943.
+Therefore, this implies that social media and use of websites to fully advertise the company's products has not been fully embraced and therefore is not fully used by the organization and this influences the sustainability of the organization.

 This is related to Finland (2011) who explains that Marketers commonly utilize multiple media channels within the same advertising campaign.
 With the rise of digital marketing over the last decade, the internet is more and more frequently one of those channels.
 This means the internet has become a key advertising channel for many advertisers and firms are consistently increasing the amount of money spent on online advertising.
 The investment is meant to achieve the appropriate returns.